Virtual Opportunities

 Virtual volunteering

-Virtual volunteeringVirtual volunteering allows you to contribute your spare time to a good cause, while building up experience and skills in a variety of areas from home.
+Contribute your spare time to a good cause, while building experience and skills from home.

-Go Volunteer is part of Newcastle University Students' Union (NUSU) and aims to help Newcastle University students find volunteering opportunities.
-They run virtual volunteering programmes, and have links to over 200 charities and not-for-profit organisations within the local community.
+Go Volunteer in NUSU run virtual volunteering programmes.
+They have links to over 200 charities and not-for-profit organisations within the local community.

 See Virtual volunteering for more resources to search for opportunities.